 In case you receive the hard copy of your diploma after 31 August, please send us a graduation statement instead, signed and stamped by a representative of your university, together with your certified transcript.
 Your official graduation date on this graduation statement needs to be 31 August 2018 at the latest.

 Students who completed their Bachelor's at the University of Amsterdam do not have to submit certified documents.

 Before the start of each semester, you will need to register for your courses.
 You will need to complete this within the official course registration period.
 To register, first review your programme's courses in the UvA Course Catalogue, then add them to the Course Planner at uva.nl/courseregistration.
 You will receive an email with more information about course registration once you have been admitted.

-If you have any additional questions about course registration, you can the corresponding programme administration.
+If you have any additional questions about course registration, make sure you contact the Education Desk for your programme.

 Register for immigration, housing, start appointment

 If you are an international student, you will need to arrange a variety of practical matters before starting your studies.
 This includes your visa or residence permit, insurance and housing.
 You will receive an email with more information about this after you have been admitted.